Learning the climate of dynamical systems with state-space systems: Numerical illustration

 and a linear readout $\hat{h}(x) = \hat{W} x.$ The state variable $x$ belongs to some (typically) high-dimensional Euclidean space.
 For our work, we selected a state space of dimension 1000.
 The elements of the connectivity matrix $A$ and input matrix $C$ are independently selected according to $\mathcal{U}([-0.5, 0.5))$.
 Subsequently, a factor of $13/3$ rescales the input matrix, and the connectivity matrix is scaled to have spectral radius $ 1.2$.
 Only the readout matrix $\hat{W}$ is trained.

 {\bf Training.} To train the ESN, we use data from 100 initial conditions $\underline{m}_0 \sim \mathcal{U}([-20,20) \times [-20,20) \times [7, 47)).$ We use $\tau$ to denote the intrinsic time of the system, while $t$ will denote the time steps taken by iterating our state-space system.
-Trajectories are calculated over 60 intrinsic time units with a discretization $\delta \tau = 0.02,$ amounting to $3000$ data points on each trajectory.
-Trajectories are scaled by a factor of 0.01 for training.
+Trajectories are calculated using the RK4 method over 60 intrinsic time units with a discretization $\delta \tau = 0.02,$ amounting to $3000$ data points on each trajectory.
+Trajectories are scaled by a factor of 0.01 for training in order to ensure they do not saturate the extremities of the $\operatorname{tanh}(\cdot)$ function.
 For each trajectory, the state coordinate is initialized at $\underline{x}_0 = 0 \in \mathbb{R}^{1000},$ and subsequently a trajectory calculated by iterating the state equation

-Thereafter, the first 1000 data points are discarded and, using the remaining 2000 time points from all 100 initial conditions, the readout matrix $\hat{W}$ is estimated by means of a ridge regression with regularization constant $10^{-14.5}$.
+Thereafter, the first 1000 data points are discarded and, using the remaining 2000 time points from all 100 initial conditions, the readout matrix $\hat{W}$ is estimated by means of a ridge regression using SVD with regularization constant $10^{-14.5}$.
+Using SVD in the ridge regression has been shown to be more numerically stable \cite{numerical_instabilities_bollt}.